-By looking at the structure of ASTs and their associated centred Catalan set, it is very natural to introduce \emph{AS-trapezoids}.
-AS-trapezoids arise by generalising ASTs from a triangular to a trapezoidal shape and have by definition the following property: Taking an AST of order $n$ and putting an $(m,2n)$-AS-trapezoid on top of it one obtains an AST of order $m+n$.
-Further the associated centred Catalan set (resp.
+The structure of ASTs and their associated centred Catalan set lead naturally to the introduction of \emph{AS-trapezoids}.
+AS-trapezoids arise by generalising ASTs from a triangular to a trapezoidal shape, and have by definition the following property: by taking an AST of order $n$ and putting an $(m,2n)$-AS-trapezoid on top of it, one obtains an AST of order $m+n$.
+In addition, the associated centred Catalan set (resp.
 Motzkin path) of the AST of order $m+n$ is the concatenation of the centred Catalan set (resp.
-Motzkin path) associated to the AST of order $n$ and the $(m,2n)$-AS-trapezoid.
-In Lemma \ref{lem: splitting lemma} we show that the converse is also true: every AST whose associated centred Catalan set (resp.
-Motzkin path) can be split into two parts allows a splitting of the AST into a smaller AST corresponding to the first centred Catalan set (resp.
+Motzkin path) associated with the AST of order $n$ and the $(m,2n)$-AS-trapezoid.
+In Lemma \ref{lem: splitting lemma} we show that the converse is also true.
+In particular, every AST whose associated centred Catalan set (resp.
+Motzkin path) can be split into two parts can also be split into two parts: a smaller AST corresponding to the first centred Catalan set (resp.
 Motzkin path) and an AS-trapezoid corresponding to the second.
-Following \cite{Ayyer} we define the weight function $w_l(S)$ (resp. $w_l(M)$) as the number of $(n,l)$-AS-trapezoids with associated centred Catalan set $S$ of size $n-1$ (Motzkin path $M$ of length $n$ resp).
-Exploiting this splitting property of ASTs into an AST and AS-trapezoids leads to our first main result.
+Following \cite{Ayyer}, we define the weight function $w_l(S)$ (resp. $w_l(M)$) as the number of $(n,l)$-AS-trapezoids with associated centred Catalan set $S$ of size $n-1$ (resp.
+Motzkin path $M$ of length $n$).
+Exploiting the splitting property of ASTs into an AST and an AS-trapezoid leads to our first main result.

 \begin{prop} Let $S_1,S_2$ be centred Catalan sets and $M_1, M_2$ be Motzkin paths.
 We have